zhougroup-uic/zhougroup-uic.github.io/DIRseq/index.md

 * M. MacAinsih, S. Qin, and H.-X. Zhou (2025).
 DIRseq: a method for predicting drug-interacting residues of intrinsically disordered proteins from sequences, to be published.

 #### Download source code
-You can download the javascript code, DIRseq.js, DIRseq [here](js/DIRseq.js).
+You can download the javascript code, DIRseq.js, for DIRseq [here](js/DIRseq.js).
 To run, use the following command,

         nodejs DIRseq.js PROTEINSEQENCE